sofa-framework/doc/plugins/usual-plugins/articulatedsystemplugin/articulatedhierarchycontainer.md

 <!-- generate_doc -->
 # ArticulatedHierarchyContainer

-This class allow to store and retrieve all the articulation centers from an articulated rigid object
+This class allow to store and retrieve all the articulation centers from an articulated rigid object.

 __Target__: ArticulatedSystemPlugin

-__namespace__: sofa::component::container
+__namespace__: articulatedsystemplugin

 __parents__: